SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Starlight trotted out of the room with Sunset following behind.
 "Let's get on to the more interesting rooms."

-They made it to the next door down the hallway where Starlight used her magic to open it.
+They made it to the next door down the hallway.
+Starlight used her magic to open it.

 "Here is a broom closet."

 Sunset tried to act excited.
 "Oh, wow."

-Starlight sighs.
+Starlight sighed.
 "So, there are two things you need to know for this tour: one, there are a lot of broom closets, like a lot.
-And two, I don't know every single room, this place is massive and even Twilight still gets lost in it from time to time."
+And two, I don't know every single room.
+This place is massive and even Twilight still gets lost in it from time to time."

 Sunset nodded.
 "Okay."

 Starlight lead them to the next door, this one a bit more exciting.
-"This room is a guess bedroom.
+"This room is a guest bedroom.
 Twilight said you can use it anytime you need."

-Sunset goes into the room and looks around.
+Sunset went into the room and looked around.
 "Tell Twilight I said thank you."

-Starlight comes into the room and notices a blank mirror on the wall.
+Starlight came into the room and noticed a blank mirror on the wall.
 One unlike hers which had many pictures of friends.
-Starlight uses her magic to pullout a camera.
+Starlight used her magic to pull out a camera.
 "You want a picture for your mirror?"

-Sunset looked at the mirror and then Starlight.
+Sunset looked at the mirror and then at Starlight.
 "Sure."

 The two got together and smiled at the camera.
 "Cheese!"